Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Results

-In fact, slower energy diffusion relative to spin diffusion is indeed an exception because there are other non‑integrable models that do not exhibit this unusual hierarchy.
-To check that, we consider a disordered spin-$1/2$ XXZ chain with next-nearest neighbor couplings.
-In the literature, it has been established that this model obeys ETH in its clean limit ($W=0$) \cite{rigolQuantumQuenchesThermalization2009, rigolBreakdownThermalizationFinite2009}, while its transport properties were studied in \cite{znidaricMagnetizationTransportSpin2013, steinigewegDecayCurrentsStrong2011, zotosEvidenceIdealInsulating1996, narozhnyTransportXXZModel1998}.
+In fact, slower energy diffusion relative to spin diffusion is indeed an exception because there are other nonintegrable models that do not exhibit this unusual hierarchy.
+To check that, we consider a disordered spin-$1/2$ XXZ chain with next-nearest-neighbor couplings.
+In the literature, it has been established that this model obeys ETH in its clean limit ($W=0$) \cite{rigolQuantumQuenchesThermalization2009, rigolBreakdownThermalizationFinite2009}, while its transport properties were studied in Refs.~\cite{znidaricMagnetizationTransportSpin2013, steinigewegDecayCurrentsStrong2011, zotosEvidenceIdealInsulating1996, narozhnyTransportXXZModel1998}.

 The Hamiltonian of this system can be expressed as a sum of four distinct operators: